This is a documentation for Board Game Arena: play board games online !

 Translations

-Note that any name or description values in these JSON files are automatically added to the translation system, even though they aren't wrapped in totranslate() calls.
+Note that any name or description values in these JSON files are automatically added to the translation system.

 Migration